 This eggplant stew, a cross between a stew and hearty soup, is a quick, easy, healthy and delicious one pot meal.
 All you need for a complete meal is some good crusty bread.
-The recipe is written as I it was given to me by my sister-in-law.
-See the notes below for some variations and the similar and related recipes links for an equally delicious vegetarian version with mushrooms.
+The recipe is written as the soup was prepared by my sister-in-law.
+See the notes below for some of my alterations and the similar and related recipes links for an equally delicious vegetarian version with mushrooms.

 - 2 tablespoons olive oil, more or less as needed